Rotron/laravel4.2-ticket-system/readme.md

 [![License](https://poser.pugx.org/laravel/framework/license.svg)](https://packagist.org/packages/laravel/framework)

 Laravel - Tickets System is clean and minimal tickets management system with essential functionalities that helps you to manage your clients issues.

 It’s designed to be easy to use and understand for all types of users.

+	Italian language
     Clean Interfaces for Admin and Users
     Users Registration
     Filterting tickets according to their status [open-closed]